-A referral to the Special Education Program (SpEd) may be initiated by a parent or staff member through the Response to Intervention (RtI) process.
-The RtI committee provides a team framework for evaluating data and strategies used for recommending the most appropriate next steps.
+A referral to the Special Education Program (SpEd) may be initiated by a parent or staff member through the Multi-Tiered System of Support (MTSS) process.
+The MTSS committee provides a team framework for evaluating data and strategies used for recommending the most appropriate next steps.
 If the team feels that a SpEd referral is the most appropriate next step, then a review will be requested.
 The SpEd team is responsible for receiving referrals, obtaining parental permission for assessment, initiating evaluation procedures, evaluating information, and seeing that an individualized education plan (IEP) is developed and reevaluated annually, if a placement is made.
 Special Education programs available at Leesville Elementary include Speech/Language Therapy, Learning Disability resources, Autism Spectrum resources, Educable Mentally Disabled resources, Hearing Impaired, and Occupational and Physical Therapy.
 Leesville Elementary also houses self-contained Autism classes for K-2 and 3-5 grade levels.